bouncefinance/bounce-sdk-v2/packages/docs/src/pages/hooks/getting-started$.md

 ## Setup

-Add the BounceProvider component to your app's root.
-You can also define some global state here, such as account and chainId.
+Integrate BounceProvider component at the root of your app.
+You may also configure global states like account and chainId here.

 ```tsx
 import { BounceProvider } from '@bouncefinance/ui'